mark2011/elm-python-pi-tv/README.md

     - rewind - go to the first photo
   - full clock display every 5 minutes

-- Philips Hue control
+- Philips Hue control channel
-  - api token is in configuration file /home/pi/elm-python-pi-tv.json
+  - api token is in configuration file /home/pi/.config/elm-python-pi-tv.json
     - file format: {"hueToken" : "TOKEN"}
   - list of lights
     - red - light is not powered
     - blue - light is not on
     - white light is illuminated
   - remote control buttons
-    - left/right to move from light to light
+    - up/down to move from light to light
     - ok - blink selected light

 A python script (run.py) launches chromium with the html file (elm-python-pi-tv.html) that is compiled from the elm file (elm-python-pi.tv.elm).